Social and Physical Distancing

 Enhanced Cleaning Protocols and Good Personal Hygiene

 Reducing the risk of exposure to COVID-19 by cleaning and disinfection is a critical aspect of reopening our campus.
 All employees are required to keep desk and work surfaces empty of paper or other clutter to enable thorough cleaning.
 Employees should regularly wipe down their personal work areas and frequently touched objects, such as workstations/desks, keyboards, keyboard-enabled conference speakers, and telephones.
-Units will receive guidance on how to obtain supplies of appropriate cleaning and disinfecting products and training on how to properly clean their spaces.
-Additional cleaning protocols may be necessary to address heightened risks, such as following a confirmed COVID-19 case.

 Across the University, community members are expected to maintain responsible personal hygiene: hands should be washed frequently and faces should be covered when sneezing or coughing (even when wearing a mask).
 Limiting the touching of shared surfaces reduces the spread of the virus.
-See cleaning protocols and personal hygiene guidelines.

 To help prevent the spread of COVID-19 and reduce the risk of exposure, community members are expected to regularly monitor their personal health status.
 Community members should not come to campus if they are showing symptoms such as a fever, cough, shortness of breath or difficulty breathing.